lucasvtiradentes/page-actions-attacher/README.md

   </tr>
   <tr>
     <!-- <td rowspan="1"><code>browserUtils()</code></td> -->
-    <td><code>.clickElementByTagAttributeValue(tag, attribute, valueAttribute, itemIndex?)</code></td>
+    <td><code>.clickElementByTagAttributeValue(tag, attribute, attributeValue, itemIndex?)</code></td>
-    <td>Simulates a click on the HTML element with the specified tag that has the attribute matching the given valueAttribute.
+    <td>Simulates a click on the HTML element with the specified tag that has the attribute matching the given attributeValue.
 If itemIndex is provided, it clicks on the element at the specified index when multiple elements are found.
 This function simulates a user interaction as if the element were physically clicked.</td>
   </tr>
   <tr>
     <!-- <td rowspan="1"><code>browserUtils()</code></td> -->